 - Torn Labrum of the Hip or Shoulder

 - Tendon and Joint Sprains and Strains Such as Sprained Ankle or Wrist

 If you are the victim of another party’s negligence, you deserve to be compensated for your pain and suffering, past and future medical expenses, lost wages and lost earning capacity, and much more.
-Call Preszler Law Firm by dialing 1-800-JUSTICE today for a free consultation with a tissue and muscle damage lawyer in Barrie.
+Call Preszler Injury Lawyers by dialing 1-800-JUSTICE today for a free consultation with a tissue and muscle damage lawyer in Barrie.